olzhabaev/lipidome_projector/README.md

 The example dataset projections are derived from data obtained from the following publications:

 - Drosophila: "CARVALHO, Maria, et al. Effects of diet and development on the Drosophila lipidome.
 Molecular systems biology, 2012, 8.
 Jg., Nr.
 1, S. 600."
-- Yeat: "EJSING, Christer S., et al. Global analysis of the yeast lipidome by quantitative shotgun mass spectrometry.
+- Yeast: "EJSING, Christer S., et al. Global analysis of the yeast lipidome by quantitative shotgun mass spectrometry.
 Proceedings of the National Academy of Sciences, 2009, 106.
 Jg., Nr.
 7, S. 2136-2141."
 - LAMP3: "LUNDING, Lars P., et al. LAMP3 deficiency affects surfactant homeostasis in mice.
 PLoS Genetics, 2021, 17.
 Jg., Nr.
 6, S. e1009619."